Giovanni Mpetshi Perricard: Playing style

 Mpetshi Perricard is one of the most powerful servers in professional tennis, with an average first serve of 135 mph and average second serve of 123 mph on average as of December 2024.
-His ball toss isn't high compared to a lot of big servers but he is able to generate immense power with his height and athleticism.
+Although his ball toss is not as high as that of other tennis players, he is able to generate significant power with his height and athleticism.

+Personal life

+Mpetshi Perricard's family is deeply involved in multiple sports.
+His father, Ghislain, is a former semi-professional footballer and his mother, Sylvie, is a former volleyball player.

+He has two sisters, Ariane and Daphnée, the latter of whom is also a tennis player.